veekaybee/veekaybee.github.io/_posts/2019-09-11-answer-questions-online.md

 "I'm getting into machine learning.
 Do you have any book recommendations?"

 "I'm looking to switch into data science as a career.
-[5-10 paragraphs of background, including every course the person has taken and a detailed description of each job] an you tell me what to do?"
+[5-10 paragraphs of background, including every course the person has taken and a detailed description of each job] Can you tell me what to do?"

 "I want to learn Python.
 Can you give some links to blog posts that you like?"